Rumeysakeskin/Conda-Jupyter-Docker/README.md

 ### Conda-Jupyter-Docker

-- How to build your own Docker container from an Anaconda docker image?
+- How to build your own docker container from an anaconda docker image?
-- How to create Conda environment from a .yml file in the docker container?
+- How to create conda environment from a .yml file in the docker container?
+- How to install the conda environment to the kernel list in jupyter notebook?
-- How to launch Jupyter Notebook from the container?
+- How to launch jupyter notebook from the container?

 #### Access the Jupyter notebook from your remote machine over SSH
 ```